 Typically, more inexpensive items will have higher minimum order quantities.
 Again, this allows wholesale merchants to sell items at a cheaper rate.
 This, of course, is to the retailer’s advantage, but it’s important to be careful not to over order and leave your store with a stock surplus.

-It’s also wise if you have issues with an unreliable vendor, uncertainty of future available of a certain product, or an unpredictable season approaching.
-Ideally, you don’t want to every overorder, and your point of sale inventory management is meant to protect you against this, but there are times when it makes sense.
+It’s also wise if you have issues with an unreliable vendor, uncertainty of future availablility of a certain product, or an unpredictable season approaching.
+Ideally, you don’t want to ever over-order, and your point of sale inventory management is meant to protect you against this, but there are times when it makes sense.

 This counting method allows you to keep track of your inventory throughout the year instead of doing it just once at the end of the year.